SuperPlushkin/RisingSun-Server/DocumentationAPI.md

   "errors": {
-    "username": "Username must be between 4 and 30 characters", "password": "Password must be at least 6 characters", "name": "Name must be between 4 and 30 characters" }
+    "username": "Username must be between 4 and 30 characters", "password": "Password must be at least 6 characters", "name": "Name must be between 4 and 30 characters", "email": "Not valid email"
+  }
 }
 ```